Get all the latest data for Mexico City

 Is for-sale inventory shrinking in Mexico City as of 2026?

-As of early 2026, it is hard to say definitively whether for-sale inventory in Mexico City is shrinking because there is no single official inventory count, but the data we have suggests the market is not in a glut and well-located properties remain relatively scarce.
+As of early 2026, it is hard to give a precise year-over-year inventory count for Mexico City because there is no single official centralized listing database, but the signals we do have suggest the market is not in an obvious glut or an obvious squeeze: prices were flat in 2025, which usually happens when supply and demand are roughly balanced citywide.

 Are homes selling faster in Mexico City as of 2026?